 There are two important players when talking about sustainable fashion: The fashion industry and you.
 But let’s start with the big one, the fashion brands.

 What is sustainable fashion according to the fashion brands?
-Well, it is something they have to consider if they want to be a responsible brand, have good PR, and make their customers happy.
+Well, it is something they have to consider if they want to be a responsible brand and make their customers happy.

-And even though many of the biggest brands have cut out fur, started to use recycled materials, and stopped burning waste clothes, some brands are fighting a little harder to make sustainable fashion a natural part of the fashion industry.
+And even though many of the biggest brands have cut out fur, started to use recycled materials, and stopped burning waste clothes, that isn’t exactly making them sustainable (remember we talked about greenwashing+?).
+Some brands are fighting harder though to make sustainable fashion a natural part of the garment industry.

 Stella McCartney is one of those designers who has gotten a lot of praise for spreading awareness around what sustainable fashion actually is and why it is important.